 1. Massive Open Online Courses (MOOCs)

 Massive Open Online Courses (MOOCs) are free online courses available for anyone and everyone to enrol in and begin learning.
 The teaching content spans across multiple fields.
 You can expect content from the fields of biology to law, management or history, computer science or the topic of happiness and much more.
-The wide range of learning providers and free education is a large draw for those that cannot afford to go to college for a full-time education, or for those who want to use their spare time at home (or under quarantine) wisely.
+The wide range of learning providers and free education is a large draw for those that cannot afford to go to college for a full-time education, or for those who want to use their spare time at home (or under quarantine) wisely, making it a great choice as an alternative school.
 Given the wide range of content, it is no wonder that many appreciate these MOOCs and use them for career development, interest-based learning and/or corporate upskilling purposes.

 MOOCs also provide opportunities for online credentials, as with edX, in the form of their MicroMasters® programs and Professional Certificates.
 These online courses are designed by universities for the purposes of deep learning in a specific field, to help people advance in their career.
 With the online courses, everyone can learn and upskill from the comfort of their homes.
 Whether you are an engineer by trade, a small business owner, a newly founded start-up or a CEO of a reputable company, the love for learning can be satisfied with free online courses.
 It only requires one to have a functional electronic device and stable internet (for the download of videos or course materials).
 To find out more on MOOCs programmes, check out this beginner’s guide to MOOCs.